What’s the Difference Between Indica, Sativa, & Hybrid Strains?.

 We’ve recently derailed the centuries-old cannabis debate with discoveries about the biological functions and active chemical compounds in cannabis, giving consumers new tools to understand and anticipate how they’ll react to different strains.

 Most Michigan dispensary customers understand that indica strains can be relaxing and mildly sedating, and sativas are often psychoactive and energizing.
 But, as it turns out, things aren’t so simple.
 Linneaus and Lamarck developed Sativa and Indica to describe the plant’s appearance, not its effects.

 A plant’s appearance doesn’t always predict its chemical makeup or effects.
-A 2015 study observed the chemical compounds in more than 400 flower and concentrate samples.
+A 2015 study observed the chemical compounds in more than 400 cannabis flower and concentrate samples.
 They noted that the observed data doesn’t support the current cannabis classification system of indica, sativa, and hybrid.

-Indica, sativa, and hybrid strains won’t disappear overnight.
+Indica, sativa, and hybrid strain categorizations won’t disappear overnight.
 Michigan dispensary shelves are still lined with products that adhere to the three-strain classification system.
 But understanding the other variables impacting your cannabis experience within the context of indica and sativa can help you make informed selections.
 The labels are an excellent first step toward discovering your favorite strains, but they’re not the only step.

-We’ll make the strain selection process simple.
+At Timber, we make the strain selection process simple.
 Between our easy-to-understand product categories and our knowledgeable budtenders, we’re here to help you find the right products.